Colonial South and the Chesapeake: Global

 Global trade in the Chesapeake and southern colonies was mainly centered on the products of their agriculture.
 Cash crops like tobacco, rice, and indigo were the areas main exports.
 The deerskin trade was also a major factor in the economic growth of Charleston, South Carolina, which exported an average of 54,000 deer skins per year between 1699 and 1715.
 Most of these exports were headed to Britain, whose Navigation Acts restricted trade with other countries.
 Tobacco, rice, and indigo, which were enumerated products, could only be traded to Britain which had advantages and disadvantages.
-Obvious disadvantages would be that trade could only occur with one country, eliminating hundreds of thousands of possible buyers.
+Obvious disadvantages would be that trade could only occur with one country, eliminating possible buyers.
 Fortunately, growing demand for these products meant a ready market with mostly escalating prices.

 Since the demand for all of these products continued to grow, farmers found themselves with a little extra money around.
 Thus, slave importing began to grow until Charleston was a leading importer in slaves.
 These slaves led to increased production, increased profit, and a decrease of payment for workers.
 All of this moneymaking allowed farmers to buy more slaves to continue the cycle.
 Slaves brought their African knowledge which aided the development of rice and indigo growing.
 The diversifying of agriculture was key to avoid economic slumps that could have resulted from the fluctuating tobacco prices.
 The slaves also completed the trading process known as Triangle trade.
 The south and Chesapeake's point of the triangle involved the import of slaves from Africa, and the exporting of tobacco and other goods to England.

 The agricultural society affected which items southern colonists exported.
 Slaves imported into the society influenced which crops would be grown and therefore which crops would be exported.
 Slave's usefulness and the economic gain to be had by using them also increased the number of Africans that were imported.
 All of the economic success that resulted from these trading tendencies led to a bigger rich-poor gap in society as the rich became richer and bought more slaves to get even more money.
 Growth of the wealthy class in turn led to the importing of more luxuries to the region as families began to show off their success.
 At the beginning of the 18th century, global trade of the southern colonies was changing a lot about their society.